 Skip the baby.

-“Anyone six months or older needs to wear sunscreen,” says Nnenna Agim, M.D., division director of Dermatology at Children’s Health℠.
-“If your child is under six months, we recommend limited exposure to the sun.
-Keep your baby in the shade, with a hat and clothing to cover their sun sensitive new skin.”
+"Anyone 6 months or older needs to wear sunscreen," says Dr. Agim.
+"If your child is under 6 months, we recommend limited exposure to the sun.
+Keep your baby in the shade, with a hat and clothing to cover their sun sensitive new skin."

 Avoid the spray.

 Spray on sunscreen can be great for saving time, but it puts your child at risk of breathing in harmful chemicals when you spray.
 Opt for lotion-style sunscreen, which also contains moisturizers for the skin.
 The thicker and greasier the lotion, the more water resistant it tends to be as well.